Develop your career and learn from key academics and practitioners in the museum and heritage sectors.

 In this section

 This programme was introduced in 2001 and since that time our graduates have pursued careers in museums, exhibition design, archives, the cultural sector and further education.
 Alumni from the programme now form a vibrant community and are having a positive impact on the sector.
+Past students are invited back to share their experiences with.

 The areas graduates have gone on to include: